MubashshirK/pomodoro/README.md

 - **JavaScript** for interactivity and timer functionality.

 ### Inspiration
-This project is inspired by my own struggle with focus during studies, By using this technique I managed to study and manage time better.
+This project is inspired by my own struggle with focus during studies, By using this technique I managed to study better.